grosser/single_cov/Readme.md

 ### Known uncovered

-Add the inline comment `# uncovered` to not be alerted about it being uncovered.
+Add the inline comment `# uncovered` to ignore uncovered code.

-Prevent addition of new uncovered code, without having to cover all existing code.

-Alternatively mark how many lines are uncovered:
+Prevent addition of new uncovered code, without having to cover all existing code by marking how many lines are uncovered:

 ```Ruby
 SingleCov.covered! uncovered: 4